wncc/learners-space/Machine Learning/README.md

 In this course, we cover the essentials of Classical Machine Learning or the Pre-Deep Learning era.
 The readers are then introduced to Deep Learning - the backbone of Artifical Intelligence today.
 This course requires one to be familiar with basics of Python and some background in Calculus.

-Following is the course structure -
+Following is the weekly course structure -

  * **Week 1: [Brushing up the Basics](https://github.com/wncc/learners-space/tree/master/Machine%20Learning/Week%201)**
  * **Week 2: [Linear Models](https://github.com/wncc/learners-space/tree/master/Machine%20Learning/Week%202)**